 Jacques’ leadership and experience in EU law is widely recognized.
 For example:

-- He has been named a “Senior Statesman” in International Trade/WTO by Chambers Europe 2019 (Belgium and Europe-wide), where sources from the 2018 edition highlight his extensive knowledge of European law and view his key strength as his “knowledge and speed in providing the client with advice.”
+- He has been named a “Senior Statesman” in International Trade/WTO by Chambers Europe 2022 (Belgium and Europe-wide), where sources from the 2018 edition highlight his extensive knowledge of European law and view his key strength as his “knowledge and speed in providing the client with advice.”
+In the 2021 edition, it has been noted that his “name is very well known among everyone working in the field.”

-- He has been recognized as a leader in International Trade/WTO by Chambers Global (Belgium and Europe-wide) since 2008 and was named a “Senior Statesman” in International Trade/WTO by Chambers Europe 2017, in which clients say he “conveys top-priority points strongly and with a diplomatic attitude.”
+- He has been recognized as a leader in International Trade/WTO by Chambers Global (Belgium and Europe-wide) since 2008.

-- He is recognized as a leader in his field in the 2009-2018 editions of Who’s Who of Competition Lawyers and Economists and in the 2016-2018 edition of Who’s Who Legal: Trade and Customs.
+- He is recognized as a leader in his field in the 2009-2021 editions of Who’s Who of Competition Lawyers and Economists and Who’s Who: Trade and Customs.
+He is praised by clients in the 2020 Trade and Customs edition, where he is described as “a statesman and an authority in the trade field” with a “strong reputation in EU trade law particularly.”
 Sources from the 2016 publication have described him as having “great intellectual horsepower” and note him as a “walking encyclopedia.”

-- He has been recognized in the 2009–2020 editions of Best Lawyers in Belgium in the areas of Trade, Competition/Antitrust and Regulatory Law.
+- The 2022 edition of Best Lawyers in Belgium lists him for European Union Law, Litigation, and Trade Law.
+He has been recognized in the 2009–2021 editions in the areas of Trade, Competition/Antitrust and Regulatory Law.